-5.3 Accountable leadership supported by a professional and skilled administration In response to Local Government Reform, the Shire conduction of Representation Review to better understand how the convision of the presentation of the represented.
-Following a series of communities pop-ups and a survey, Council proposed to retain the now of representation, reduce the number of elected members (including the Shire President) to nine (including the Shire President) to nine (including the Shire President) to nine (including the Shire President) to the Council proposed to retain the now of using the optional preferential voting method.
-This preserved by the Local Government Advisory Board and sutthe Minister for Local Government.
-Councillors continued to undertake mandatory training in a with the Local Government Act 1995 and in line with the Local Government Act 1995 and in line with the Local Government Act 1995 and in line with the Local Government Act 1995 and in line with the Local Government Act 1995 and in line with the Local Government Act 1995 and in line with the Local Government Act 1995 and in line with the Local Government Act 1995 and in line with the Local Government Act 1995 and in line with the Local Government Act 1995 and in line with the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and in line With the Local Government Act 1995 and Government election cycle.
+5.3 Accountable leadership supported by a professional and skilled administration In response to Local Government Reform, the Shire conducted a System of Representation Review to better understand how the community wished to be represented.
+Following a series of community consultation pop-ups and a survey, Council proposed to retain the no ward system of representation, reduce the number of elected members from 13 (including the Shire President) to nine (including the Shire President) over two ordinary election cycles, and elect the Shire President by public vote using the optional preferential voting method.
+This proposal was approved by the Local Government Advisory Board and subsequently the Minister for Local Government.
+Councillors continued to undertake mandatory training in accordance with the Local Government Act 1995 and in line with the Local Government election cycle.
 5.4 Sound governance, including financial, asset and risk The Long Term Financial Plan, Asset Management Plan and Workforce and Diversity Plan were reviewed in line with the Strategic Community Plan. management • The Shire prioritised and progressed with significant improvements in procurement.
 A full resource was added to the procurement team and a greater level of scrutiny by the Audit Committee at quarterly meetings led to increased reporting and subsequent accountability.
 Risk management training was provided to all staff following the adoption of a new Risk Framework, Policy and Register. • A review of the appropriateness and effectiveness of risk management, internal controls and legislative compliance in accordance with Regulation 17 of the Local Government (Audit) Regulations 1996 was conducted.
 This Audit Report was adopted by Council with recommendations to be implemented. • The Work Health and Safety Manual and Safe Work Instructions were updated with a gap analysis of key high risk safety areas to track compliance to be completed in the next financial year.
 5.5 Integrated strategic planning and reporting to drive continuous improvement • Following community consultation via a progress satisfaction survey, the Strategic Community Plan was reviewed with no amendments recommended.
 Subsequently the format of Corporate Business Plan remained similar to previous years, with amendments made to the projects and actions to be implemented. • The Shire commenced development of Service Plans which will improve operational planning by enhancing strategic alignment and consideration of resources required for community and technical levels of service.
 This will assist in providing services more effectively and efficiently that balance community aspirations and available resources.
 5.6 A customer centred approach to everything we do • Councillors and staff continued to seek and participate in customer service training in accordance with the Customer Service Charter , Code of Conduct and Annual Budget.